programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Here is the final version of my image inside GIMP after doing all of these steps.
 I click "File" -> "Export," and I type "beauvray.png" as the name before unselecting all .png filetype export options (to make a simple file), choosing "16bpc GRAYA" for 16-bit grayscale with alpha, and turning off compression (setting the value to 0) in order to have the highest quality export possible.

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-03.png" alt="Here is the topography of Mont Beuvray and the surrounding area ready for import after editing in GIMP.
-It is a perfect 512x512 square exported as a grayscale .png file.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-03.png" alt="The topographic map of Mont Beuvray and the surrounding area exported as a perfect 512x512 square, grayscale .png file.
 It has modest differences in shade between areas of lower elevation and areas of higher elevation, with relatively lower elevation shown in darker gray and releatively higher elevation shown in lighter gray (and the mountains' peaks near white)." caption="Figure 3.
 Mont Beauvray ready for import after editing in GIMP" %}

 After clicking "Export," we are ready to advance to the next step, that is, actually importing the heightmap into Atlas.